Nitin-Nandan/CodeClauseInternship_CropDiseaseIdentification/README.md

 ## Introduction

 **Crop Disease Identification** is a deep learning web application built for the CodeClause Internship (Golden Level) by Nitin Nandan.
-The project aims to help farmers identify crop diseases through image uploads and AI-based analysis.
+The project aims to help farmers identify crop diseases through image uploads and deep learning based analysis.

 ---